 - In a blender, add the tofu, applesauce, yogurt, honey, coconut oil, stevia extract, vanilla extract, lemon flavor, butter flavor, and orange flavor.
 Puree until completely smooth.

 - In a large bowl, whisk together the whole wheat pastry flour, sucanat, starch, protein powder, baking powder, baking soda, and salt.
 Pour the blender mixture onto the dry ingredients (every last drop!) and fold until everything is incorporated.
 Batter will be thick.

 - Scoop the batter into the prepared pan and flatten the surface with a spoon or spatula.
 Bake for about an hour, or until the surface springs back when tapped.
 Let cool completely before slicing, otherwise it will not slice neatly.

 For the Icing:

-- Measure out the date sugar and put it into a blender, blend/puree/liquify (whatever setting is fastest and strongest) for 30 seconds to a minute.
-Shake the container to release any chunks that may not have been blended, and blend again for another 30 seconds or so.
+- Measure out the date sugar and put it into a blender, blend for 30 seconds to a minute.
+Shake the container to release any chunks that may not have been blended, and blend again.
 By now, you shouldn't be able to see through the container, sugar should be floating around.

 - When the sugar is finely ground like regular powdered sugar be, pour it into a medium bowl and stir in the water and honey.
-When there is not enough liquid, it will look like a stiff, jam-like spread (which isn't a bad thing, I guess!).
-Pour/spread over the cake.
+When there isn't enough liquid, it will look like a stiff, jam-like spread.
+Pour over the cake.

 I am so happy to see that unhealthy foods actually can have a healthy alternative.
 Make this recipe.
 You won’t regret it 😀